conchyliculture/webwatchr/README.md

 Move that into `sites-enabled`, and you're good to go.

-### The interesting content is a list of Articles
+### The page is a list of things and you want to know when a new thing is posted

 In the following example, you fetch an array of things, that I call "articles" at every run of the code.
-Only new elements that have never been seen will be sent.
+Only new articles that have never been seen will be sent.

     #!/usr/bin/ruby
     # encoding: utf-8

     require ../lib/site.rb"

-    class Mysite < Site::Articles # This time, get_content returns an Array of Hash ( == "articles")
+    class Mysite < Site::Articles # This time, get_content calls add_article() on a Hash of stuff ( == "articles")
         def get_content()
             # Parses the DOM, returns an Array of Hash with articles
             #